Halloween contact lenses and other special-effect contacts

-Special-effect contact lenses including black contact lenses, Halloween contact lenses and other "crazy" lenses are soft contact lenses that are available for theatrical and novelty uses.
+Special-effect contacts — including black contact lenses, Halloween contact lenses, cosplay contacts and other "crazy" lenses — are soft contact lenses that are available for theatrical and novelty uses.

 Just like colored contact lenses, special-effect (FX) or crazy contacts can be used whether or not you normally wear eyeglasses or contact lenses, because most types are available both with and without lens powers to correct nearsightedness, farsightedness and/or astigmatism.